chromaui/chromatic-docs/cli.md

 There are examples here: https://github.com/chromaui/chromatic-cli

 Do not run this based on a GitHub `pull_request` event.
 If you do, the commit and branch will get reported wrong, use [our GitHub Action](https://github.com/marketplace/actions/publish-to-chromatic) instead.

+## Diagnosing issues

+Getting your Chromatic CI script configured _just right_ can take some trial and error.
+To help debug issues, you may want to consider using some of the debug flags:

+- `--no-interactive`: When running the CLI locally, use this flag so you'll get logs like you would in CI, which are more elaborate than the interactive logs.
+This is automatically enabled in CI, so it's useless to add it in a CI script.
+- `--diagnostics`: Before terminating the process, this dumps process context information to `chromatic-diagnostics.json`.
+This is the first place to look if you're seeing things you didn't expect.
+In a CI system, you'll have to configure this file as a **build artifact** so you can download it.
+How to do this depends on your CI provider.
+- `--dry-run`: Use this if you just want to debug the CLI without actually publishing your Storybook or running a Chromatic build.
+Typically you'd pair this with `--diagnostics`.
+- `--debug`: This enables verbose logging and `--no-interactive`.
+Use this if you want to see the nitty gritty details.
+Mostly useful if you have issues with publishing (uploading) your Storybook to Chromatic.
+- `--trace-changed`: Specifically for TurboSnap, you can use this flag to get a printed tree view of the dependencies between changed files (according to Git) and your story files.
+- `--only`: If you have some specific stories which are causing problems, you can use this flag to run a build for just those stories (one or more).
+If you don't know which stories are available, you can use `--list` to print a list of all stories in your Storybook, though it will require running a Chromatic build.

 ## Migrating to the new CLI package